Contributed By Shearman & Sterling LLP

-Shareholder litigation is very common in connection with M&A transactions in the US, but the overall levels of such litigation have fluctuated in recent years.
-In 2013, 96% of all completed transactions were challenged in at least one law suit.
-That number declined to 73% in 2016 but rose to 85% in 2017.
+Shareholder litigation is very common in connection with the acquisition of US public companies, but the overall levels of such litigation have fluctuated in recent years.
+Between 2009 and 2015, an average of approximately 90% of all announced public transactions were challenged in at least one lawsuit.
+That measure declined to nearly 70% in 2016 but rose again to more than 80% in each of 2017 and 2018.
 The fluctuation is tied to at least two developments in the laws concerning merging litigation.

-Secondly, Delaware courts continue to extend the application of two seminal decisions related to fiduciary duties of directors.
-The first decision, Corwin v KKR Financial Holdings, applied the business judgement rule (ie, the most lenient standard of judicial review) to decisions by boards of directors of target companies in merger transactions approved by a fully-informed, uncoerced shareholder vote, making it difficult for shareholders to challenge such transactions.
-The second decision, Kahn v M&F Worldwide Corp., established a regime for judicial review of controller transactions, providing for the application of the business judgment rule if the transaction was conditioned on approval by both an independent, adequately empowered special committee that fulfilled its duty of care and a majority of the minority stockholders in a fully informed, uncoerced shareholder vote.
+Secondly, Delaware courts continue to extend the application of the business judgement rule (ie, the most lenient standard of judicial review) to decisions by boards of directors of target companies in certain merger transactions approved by a fully-informed, uncoerced shareholder vote, making it more difficult for shareholders to challenge such transactions.

 However, the measures taken by states such as Delaware to reduce shareholder litigation have resulted in plaintiffs seeking alternative means and jurisdictions to resolve merger-related disputes and seek money damages.
-For example, of the M&A transactions completed in 2016, 39% were challenged in federal court.
-That number spiked to 87% in the first 10 months of 2017 as plaintiffs pursued various federal claims in an effort to keep disputes out of state courts.
+For example, of the public US M&A transactions completed in 2016, only approximately 40% were challenged in federal court.
+That number spiked to more than 90% of transactions in each of 2017 and 2018 as plaintiffs pursued various federal claims in an effort to keep disputes out of Delaware and state courts.

 In addition, appraisal actions have been prevalent in M&A related litigation, particularly in Delaware.
-Recent decisions by the Delaware Supreme Court, DFC Global Corp. v Muirfield Value Partners, L.P. and Dell, Inc. v Magnetar Global Event Driven Master Fund Ltd, in August 2017 and December 2017, respectively, may reduce the frequency and outcomes of appraisal actions in that state.
-In those cases, the Delaware Supreme Court was clear in its holdings that significant, if not dispositive, weight should be placed on market-based indicators of value.
-Those indicators include the target’s stock price or the transaction price, where the shareholders seeking appraisal fail to demonstrate that the market for the target’s stock is inefficient and or that the transaction price did not result from a robust sale process.
+However, recent decisions by the Delaware Supreme Court may reduce the frequency and outcomes of appraisal actions in that state.
+In those cases, the Delaware Supreme Court held that significant, if not dispositive, weight should be placed on market-based indicators of value, including the target’s stock price or the transaction price, where the shareholders seeking appraisal fail to demonstrate that the market for the target’s stock is inefficient and or that the transaction price did not result from a robust sale process.

-Although litigation challenging M&A transactions continues to occur routinely in the US M&A market, it is relatively uncommon, in the absence of particular facts, for it to result in a meaningful delay in the transaction or personal liability to the target company directors that approved it.
+Although litigation challenging M&A transactions continues to occur routinely in the USA, it is relatively uncommon, in the absence of particular facts, for it to result in a meaningful delay in the transaction or personal liability to the target company directors that approved it.

 Litigation is usually brought shortly following the public announcement of the M&A transaction.
-The Plaintiffs’ Bar in the US is very sophisticated and experienced and is usually able to identify a shareholder plaintiff and file a complaint within days (or even hours) of learning of a new transaction.
+The Plaintiffs’ Bar in the USA is very experienced and is usually able to identify a shareholder plaintiff and file a complaint within days of learning of a new transaction.
 This timing is driven by at least three factors.

-Firstly, plaintiffs’ lawyers are generally only compensated if they are designated as 'lead counsel' for the shareholders challenging the transaction.
+Firstly, plaintiffs’ lawyers are often only compensated if they are designated as "lead counsel" for the shareholders challenging the transaction.
 Being one of the first to file a lawsuit has traditionally increased the chances of being selected by the court to serve as lead counsel.
 There is a recent trend, however, of courts designating lead counsel based on which party is likely to be the best shareholder class representative.

 Secondly, plaintiffs may have more bargaining power with target companies before the transaction has closed.
 It is therefore common for plaintiffs to ask the court to prohibit the transaction from closing while the litigation is pending.

 Thirdly, plaintiffs are usually able to commence litigation by filing a complaint that is not very specific.
-Plaintiffs commonly amend their initial complaint to include more detailed claims and information once they have had an opportunity to conduct a thorough review of publicly available information relating to the transaction (most notably the disclosure document that is provided to shareholders) and conduct discovery.
+Plaintiffs commonly amend their initial complaint to include more detailed claims and information once they have conducted a thorough review of publicly available information relating to the transaction (most notably, the disclosure document that is provided to shareholders) and discovery.

-Shareholder activism in the US, both in relation to mergers and acquisitions activity as well as other matters, has over the last several years become an increasingly relevant consideration for corporate boards to bear in mind.
+Shareholder activism in the USA, both in relation to M&A activity as well as other matters such as target asset allocation, corporate governance practices, executive compensation and operational matters, has over the last several years become an increasingly relevant consideration for corporate boards.

 On the M&A front, shareholder activists sometimes seek to cause public companies to either put themselves up for sale or (in the case of companies with different business lines) sell or spin-off one or more of their businesses.